• HOME

 Presenter and Facilitator Guide

-Hosted by the National Institute of Education, Nanyang Technological University, Singapore - TBA This conference is a live streamed hybrid event -international presentations via Zoom
+Hosted by the National Institute of Education, Nanyang Technological University, Singapore - 25th June This conference is a live streamed hybrid event -international presentations via Zoom

-Hosted by The Department of Education, University of Oxford - 2nd July - Now open - Register here - closes 1st June This conference is a live-streamed hybrid event -international presentations via Zoom
+Hosted by The Department of Education, University of Oxford -- 1st July Now Open - closes 1st June This conference is a live-streamed hybrid event -international presentations via Zoom

-Hosted by Jomo Kenyatta University of Agriculture and Technology, Nairobi Campus -12th July - Now open - Register here - closes 3rd June - download our flyer This conference is a live streamed hybrid event -international presentations via Zoom
+Hosted by Jomo Kenyatta University of Agriculture and Technology, Nairobi Campus - 10th July - Now Open & closes 25th June This conference is a live streamed hybrid event -international presentations via Zoom

-Hosted and sponsored by the Faculty of Education, The University of Melbourne - 10th November - opens 5th August & closes 25th October Supported by The Royal Society of Victoria, the Geography Teachers' Association of Victoria, Cultural Infusion This conference is in-person - international presentations via pre-recorded film.
+Hosted and sponsored by the Faculty of Education, The University of Melbourne - 16th November - Opens 5th August & closes 24th October Supported by The Royal Society of Victoria, the Geography Teachers' Association of Victoria, Cultural Infusion This conference is in-person - international presentations via pre-recorded film.

 For Presenters